Hub-of-all-Things/doc/source/index.md

 It is useful to link various Entities.
 For example, you might want to link the Event "birthdayParty" with ID = 1 to the `Person` "Spouse" with ID = 4.
 This can be done by creating an API request body containing your defined `relationship Type` name (e.g. "attends") and typing `/event/1/person/4` in the POST request to link `Event` with ID = 1 to `Person` with ID = 4.
 Similarly, different Entity categories can be linked.
 In general, you need to post your API request to `/entity/ENTITY_ID/entity/ENTITY_ID` to link Entities from `Person`, `Thing`, `Event`, `Location`, `Organisation` categories.
 However, it is important to note that not all the Entities can be linked.
 From the table below we can see that, for example, Event can be linked to Person, but Person cannot be linked to Event.
 In other words, you can have `/event/EVENT_ID/person/PERSON_ID`, but you `cannot` have `/person/PERSON_ID/event/EVENT_ID`.
 The new Relationship ID will be recorded automatically and included in the response.

+It is important to note that linking `Person` to `Person` is slightly different.
+In this case, `relationship Type` has to be created before linking and in addition to its name, its ID should be included in the POST request.
+For details how to create and list all available `Person Relationship Types` see the following two section.

 Entity | Can be linked to Entities
 ------ | -------------------------
 person | person, location, organisation